apache/atlas/docs/cohort-release/atlas-metastore-cohort-release-implementation.md

 - Reported separately in PR comments and Slack
 - **Not counted as failures** — the release is `success` if all non-skipped tenants succeed
 - Listed in the release info JSON under `skippedTenants`

+## Image Override Validation

+Before patching, `ValidateManifestForReleaseActivity` checks if the tenant's ArgoCD manifest already has a different image repository configured.
+If the existing override is from a different ring branch (e.g., `atlas-metastore-ring-A` when trying to deploy `atlas-metastore-ring-B`), the deployment **fails** for that tenant with: `image already overridden for service atlas: found .../ring-A, want .../ring-B`.

+This prevents accidental overwrites when a tenant is in multiple cohorts or multiple ring releases target overlapping tenants.

 ---